WeizhuoZhang-intel/benchmark/userbenchmark/cpu/README.md

 [`extra_args.py`](../../torchbenchmark/util/extra_args.py) and specific args defined in each [`backend`](../../torchbenchmark/util/backends).
-For example, if the extra arg `--precision fx_int8` with `-t eval` have been added into the test command, it will do fx int8 inference benchmark for specifice models.
+For example, if the extra arg `--precision fx_int8` with `-t eval` have been added into the test command, it will do fx int8 inference benchmark for specified models.
 And if `torchdynamo` backend related args have been added, it will do torchdynamo related benchmarks accordingly.